Man behind women's comedy, Paul Feig gears up for 'Ghostbusters'

-AUSTIN, Texas When Sony Pictures announced this month plans for another "Ghostbusters" film with male leads, no one was more surprised than Paul Feig, the writer-director of the studio's reboot of the classic comedy franchise with an all-female cast.
+AUSTIN, Texas, March 15 When Sony Pictures announced this month plans for another "Ghostbusters" film with male leads, no one was more surprised than Paul Feig, the writer-director of the studio's reboot of the classic comedy franchise with an all-female cast.

 "It was a surprise," said Feig.
 "That threw me, I will say."